qchenevier/MBA_memoire/doc/quotes.md

 This is perhaps the best time in the history of business to build a new enterprise.
 Traditional risk areas have been mitigated like never before [@VanGeest2014]:

 - Technology risk: Will it work?
 The technology risk that was once enormous (particularly software) has been reduced over the last twenty years by 150x.
 Most of the remaining risks concerns mere scalability issues [@VanGeest2014].

-- Market risk: Will people buy the product?
-Starting in the 2000s, startups could test the market like never before by leveraging A/B testing, Google AdWords campaigns, social media and landing pages.
-Now an idea could be partially validated before product engineering even began.  - Execution risk: Is the team able to function and pivot as needed?
+- Execution risk: Is the team able to function and pivot as needed?
 Execution risk remains the only real issue in building a company [@VanGeest2014].

 It takes more than seven years, on average, before a "liquidity event."
 Companies with well-educated thirty-something co-founders who have history together tend to be most successful.
 The idea of "big pivots" is an outlier, most Unicorns stick to their original vision.
 The challenge facing every startup lies in discovering how to de-risk each of these areas and, in the process, find a business model in the chosen problem space [@VanGeest2014].